Arvada, Colorado: History

-The first documented discovery of gold in the Rocky Mountain region occurred on June 22, 1850, when Lewis Ralston, a Georgia prospector headed for the California gold fields, dipped his sluice pan into a small stream near its mouth at Clear Creek.
-Ralston found about 1/4 ounce (6 g) of gold, then worth about five dollars.
-Ralston's companions named the stream Ralston's Creek in his honor, but they all left the next morning, drawn by the lure of California gold.
+The first documented discovery of gold in the Rocky Mountain region occurred on June 22, 1850, when Lewis Ralston, a Georgia prospector traveling with a party headed for the California gold fields, dipped his sluice pan into a small stream near its confluence with Clear Creek.
+He found about ¼ troy ounce (8 g) of gold, then worth about five dollars (about $1000 USD today.)
+While Ralston was elated, the rest of the party was unimpressed and continued on to California the next morning.
+Ralston continued panning for gold, but after a few days gave up and caught up with his party.
+The site of Lewis Ralston's gold discovery now lies along Ralston Creek in the City of Arvada's Gold Strike Park.

-During the Pike's Peak Gold Rush in 1858, Ralston brought another group of prospectors back to the site of his first discovery.
+In 1858, Ralston brought another group of prospectors back to the site of his first discovery.
+Ralston and most of the miners gave up after a few days, but several miners found gold upstream along the South Platte River.
 The placer gold in the area soon played out, but hard rock deposits of gold were found in the mountains to the west.
+In 1860, Benjamin F. Wadsworth claimed a homestead of 160 acre along Clear Creek, and the following year began digging an irrigation ditch, that would later take his name, to water his crops.
 Some of the miners abandoned their search for gold and returned to farm the rich bottom land along Ralston Creek and Clear Creek.
 They found an eager market for their crops among other gold seekers.
 The Territory of Colorado was formed on February 28, 1861, and the farms in the valley expanded to feed the growing population of the region.